 Know What to Pack for Myanmar: The Ultimate Packing List

-Deciding on what to pack for anywhere can be a challenge.
+Deciding on what to pack for a trip can be a challenge.
 Especially when it’s a new country and you don’t know exactly what the weather will be like or about the cultural norms.
-I’ve been living in Myeik, Myanmar for over 3 months now and want to help you take the guesswork out of what to pack for Myanmar.
+I lived in Myeik, Myanmar for 4 months and have come up with travel tips and the best packing list so you know what to pack for Myanmar below.

-Packing for anywhere in Southeast Asia requires a bit of foresight into packing for the heat, the rain and culturally sensitive clothes for visiting religious temples.
+Check out this perfect 2-week itinerary for Myanmar and make sure you pack for hot weather, higher elevations, heavy rain and culturally sensitive outfits for visiting religious temples.
 What many travellers don’t think about however is you need a few warm clothes for the higher elevation areas.
 Myanmar is actually a very diverse country and that means you need to be well-equipped for all types of weather patterns.

 I’ve been travelling long-term for a few years now and know what staples need to be in my bag.
 There’s rarely a time when I come inadequately prepared and I can fit that all into my 65L backpack.
 If it’s your first time to Asia, you will want to ensure you have a few essentials that may be hard to find locally.